How Does Seller Financing Create Opportunities?

 Both parties should use an attorney to ensure that all documents are legal and binding.

 Alvernia Capital Management and Seller Financing

-We are able to do this through our inventory of homes originally acquired as non-performing notes, that have been fully rehabbed and made available for purchase to deserving homebuyers who may be limited in their ability to acquire traditional financing.
+We hold an inventory of homes originally acquired as non-performing notes.
+These homes have been fully rehabbed.
+They’re available for purchase by deserving homebuyers who can’t get traditional financing.

-Seller financing supports our mission of stabilizing affordable neighborhoods across the U.S., as we match buyers to homes, drive equity appreciation in improving neighborhoods, and strengthen communities throughout the U.S.
+Seller financing supports our mission of stabilizing affordable U.S. neighborhoods.
+We match buyers to homes, drive equity appreciation in improving neighborhoods and rebuild communities.